 “Would this mean that I would then have the responsibility of taking care of him?”

-They nodded enthusiastically glad that I understood the real meaning behind the gesture.
+They nodded enthusiastically, glad that I understood the real meaning behind the gesture.

-“I don’t think that’s such a good idea.
-I said
+“I don’t think that’s such a good idea,” I said.

-Eli’s whole body slumped as if the weight of the world had just been poured onto him., “But Mom, he’s too much work,” he whined.
+Eli’s whole body slumped as if the weight of the world had just been poured onto him, “But Mom, he’s too much work,” he whined.

 Drew threw himself onto the couch next to me and buried his head in my lap.
 “We’re just not big enough to handle this much responsiblilty,” he sobbed.

 Hadn’t I known this would happen?
-Isn’t this why I didn’t want them to have a hamster.
+Isn’t this why I didn’t want them to have a hamster?

 Apparently I had made a terrible lapse of judgment in permitting the indulgence of their desire.
 I looked at my two boys.
-Their faces peeked up at me sad but trusting.
+Their faces peeked up at me, sad but trusting.
 They knew that the world was a safe place where children did not have to suffer.
 They had learned this from me, the mother who loved and cared for them.
-Deep in their hearts was the unshakable knowledge that if they drove into deep waters I would swim out and get them.
+Deep in their hearts was the unshakable knowledge that if they dove into deep waters I would swim out and get them.
 They needed this from me now.
 They were begging me to save them.